3liz/lizmap-documentation/source/publish/quick_start/project_for_web.rst

   * PostgreSQL / PostGIS

-    * When you create your connection to PostGIS, use the checkbox `Use estimated metadata`.
+    * When you create your connection to PostGIS, use the checkbox :guilabel:`Use estimated metadata`.
 Be careful, changing this checkbox after you have already added a layer doesn't change layers already loaded.

   * MSSQL spatial
   * Oracle locator / spatial